selwynpolit/d9book/book/nodes-and-fields.md

 ## Load a node and retrieve a paragraph field

 Because paragraphs and nodes are both entities, the pattern is the same.
 You load the entity (node or paragraph) and then simply reference the field name e.g. `myentity->field_blah`

-From /Users/selwyn/Sites/inside-mathematics/themes/custom/danaprime/danaprime.theme
+From `/Users/selwyn/Sites/inside-mathematics/themes/custom/danaprime/danaprime.theme`

 These are a little different from regular fields.
-Generally you want to get their target_id which will tell you the pid or paragraph id.
-Here are two different ways to load a video_collection_node and go to retrieve a field `field_related_lessons` which holds paragraphs of type `related_lessons`
+Generally you want to get their `target_id` which will tell you the `pid` or paragraph id.
+Here are two different ways to load a `video_collection_node` and go to retrieve a field `field_related_lessons` which holds paragraphs of type `related_lessons`:

 ```php
 $video_collection_node = Node::load($video_collection_nid);